Find out about Daniel's experience moving to James Ruse Agricultural High School in Year 11 as well as tips for the application process.

 Daniel Chang is a James Ruse Agricultural High School and Matrix graduate who completed his HSC in 2008.
-He reveals to Matrix how he got into James Ruse in Year 11 and shares his experience in entering a Selective School after the general Year 7 intake.
+He reveals to Matrix how he got into James Ruse in Year 11 and shares his experience in entering a Selective School after the general Year 7 intake.”How I got into James Ruse in Year 11!”
+In this post, a Matrix graduate shares his experience of changing schools in Year 11.

 My name is Daniel Chang and I graduated from James Ruse Agricultural High School in 2008.
 I started my high school years at Fort Street High School where I spent four solid years from Year 7 to Year 10.